ccitro/envoy-web/README.md

 ### Rate limiting

-The integration polls every 10 minutes by default.
-If you experience issues, try increasing the scan interval in the integration options.
+The integration polls every hour by default.
+If API rate limits or timeouts occur, increase the scan interval in the integration options.

 ## Development and testing